The Competition for the 2024 CINTAS Foundation Fellowship in Visual Arts is now OPEN.

 A maximum of two work samples, no longer than six minutes each, may be submitted, in addition to the complete works.
 Only links to the work or flash drive are acceptable.
 Please indicate the full running time of each piece submitted on the Work Sample Form.

 Since 1963, the CINTAS Foundation has awarded over 185 fellowships in the visual arts.
 In addition to supporting Cuban artists, many early in their careers, the CINTAS Foundation also maintains a growing collection of works by past awardees and other esteemed Cuban artists.
 For the purpose of historical value and documentation, award recipients are encouraged to submit art work (i.e., representative samples of their work) to be added to the CINTAS Fellows Collection after the grant period.

 The full application must be submitted.
 The application may be completed in English or Spanish.
 Please complete all sections of the application.

 Artist and Project Statements

 Prepare two narrative statements: The Artist's Statement describes your personal history, your development as an artist, and your plans for the future.
 The Project Statement describes the project or activity that you would undertake if awarded a CINTAS Fellowship.
 Please include a timeline for the project, and identify other sources, where appropriate, of funding for the project.

 Letters of Recommendation

 Candidates must submit two letters of recommendation with the application.
 Letters may be submitted separately, if necessary, but must be received by the application deadline.
 Each letter of recommendation must be submitted attached to an email as a PDF, with the recommender's signature and written in English or Spanish.
 Hard copies of the signed letter are also acceptable.

 Submission of Work Samples

 All materials should be submitted to the CINTAS Fellowship Selection Program.
 All work samples must be in digital format.
 Candidates are encouraged to send their materials electronically to the email address below or ship portfolios by express mail if necessary.
-Acceptable methods include links to sound files and PDFs of scores, Dropbox, Hightail, or flash drive.
+Acceptable methods include PDFs or JPGs, Dropbox, Hightail, or flash drive.
 Materials must be accompanied by the Work Sample Form.
 Pieces should be carefully itemized on this form.
 Limit the submission to 10 samples.